Policies

 Policy Statement

-The purchase of bottled water products for consumption by faculty, staff, and students is not an acceptable use of institutional funds.
-Effective August 26, 2019, departments are not permitted to use institutional funds to purchase bottled water products of any kind.
-The only departments that are permitted to use institutional funds to purchase bottled water are those that have a justifiable requirement for such under the following circumstances:
+Under EO22, the purchase of bottled water products for consumption by faculty, staff, students and visitors is not an acceptable use of state funds.
+Departments are not permitted to use state funds to purchase bottled water products of any kind, unless they have been granted an exemption.
+This policy does not apply to the purchase of bottled water for emergency needs.

-In addition, bottled water will no longer be available at catered events of fewer than 50 people.
+Bottled water is no longer available at catered events of fewer than 50 people.
 This threshold has been established based on the campus food service provider’s limited access to a filtered water source and the limitations they face in providing safe alternatives to bottled water for larger groups.
 Once a reliable filtration system capable of supporting catered events of more than 50 people can be identified and installed the College will further reduce use of bottled water at such events.

 The College will offer our campus community and guests reasonable alternatives to plain, bottled water.
 These alternatives include: